equinor/ert/docs/rst/manual/keywords/index.rst

 :ref:`TORQUE_QUEUE  <torque_queue>` 					NO 									...
 :ref:`TIME_MAP  <time_map>`       					NO 									Ability to manually enter a list of dates to establish report step <-> dates mapping.
 :ref:`UMASK <umask>`  							NO 									Control the permissions on files created by ERT.
-:ref:`UPDATE_LOG_PATH  <update_log_path>` 				NO 					update_log 			Summary of the EnKF update steps are stored in this directory.
+:ref:`UPDATE_LOG_PATH  <update_log_path>` 				NO 					update_log 			Summary of the update steps are stored in this directory.
 :ref:`UPDATE_PATH  <update_path>` 					NO 									Modify a UNIX path variable like LD_LIBRARY_PATH.
 :ref:`UPDATE_SETTINGS <update_settings>` 				NO 					  				Possibility to configure some common aspects of the Smoother update.|
 :ref:`WORKFLOW_JOB_DIRECTORY  <workflow_job_directory>` 		NO 									Directory containing workflow jobs.
 =====================================================================	======================================	============================== 	==============================================================================================================================================

-:ref:` <>`

 Basic required keywords
 -----------------------
 .. _basic_required_keywords:

-These keywords must be set to make the enkf function properly.
+These keywords must be set to make ERT function properly.

 .. _data_file:
 .. topic:: DATA_FILE

 	| This is the name of ECLIPSE data file used to control the simulations.
 The
-	data file should be prepared according to the guidelines given in Preparing an ECLIPSE reservoir model for use with enkf.
+	data file should be prepared according to the guidelines given in Preparing an ECLIPSE reservoir model for use with ERT.

 	*Example:*